-While CMVs do contribute to some traffic crashes, research shows that too many drivers of passenger cars, especially young people ages 16 to 24 years old, unnecessarily endanger themselves due to inattention or reckless driving around the big rigs.
+While CMVs do contribute to some traffic crashes, research shows that too many drivers of passenger cars, unnecessarily endanger themselves due to inattention or reckless driving around the big rigs.

 Professional drivers practice defensive driving.
 They must pay attention to the job at hand and watch people in other lanes so they can react should something go awry.
 All drivers need to practice safe driving and share the road with the truckers.

 Here are some steps to safe driving around large trucks or buses:

 Don’t cut off large trucks or buses.
 Make sure you can see both headlights in your rearview mirror before moving back into your original lane.

 Stay out of the blind spots or “No Zone”.
 Big rigs have large blind spots.
 Pass only on their left side.